Thomas M. Fagan

-Thomas M. Fagan (March 1882 — November 1931) was an American politician from Lusk, Wyoming who served a single term in the Wyoming House of Representatives, representing Niobrara County from 1925 to 1927 as a Democrat in the 18th Wyoming Legislature.
+Thomas M. Fagan (March 1882 – November 1931) was an American politician from Lusk, Wyoming, who served a single term in the Wyoming House of Representatives, representing Niobrara County from 1925 to 1927 as a Democrat in the 18th Wyoming Legislature.

 Early life

-Fagan was born in Monroe County, Iowa in March of 1882.
+Fagan was born in Monroe County, Iowa, in March 1882.

 Career

 Fagan was elected to the Wyoming House of Representatives to represent Niobrara County from 1925 to 1927 as a Democrat in the 18th Wyoming Legislature.
 Fagan represented Niobrara County alongside William Jack.

+Fagan was a delegate to the Democratic National Convention from Wyoming in 1928.

 Personal life and death

 Fagan was married to Josephine Fagan, who also served in the Wyoming House of Representatives.
-She was elected in 1932, and represented Niobrara County from 1933 to 1935 as a Democrat in the 22nd legislature.
+She was elected in 1932, and represented Niobrara County from 1933 to 1935 as a Democrat in the 22nd Wyoming Legislature.

-In November of 1931, Fagan died at his home in Lusk, Wyoming at the age of 49.
+Fagan died at the age of 49 at his home in Lusk, Wyoming, in November 1931.